Chinmay-Shivansh/IP_Project_Chinmay__Shivansh/README.md

 ## IP_Project_Chinmay__Shivansh

-None of your business, this is a school project.
-Keep out
+This is a school project.

 # Internal
 Adding ImageIcons to components: